kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Getting started

-Follow those simple steps and your world cheapest and coolest Kube cluster will be up and running in no time.
+Follow those simple steps, and your world's cheapest Kube cluster will be up and running in no time.

 ### Prerequisites